khoulihan/hyh-blog/content/simulation.md

 A more reasonable suggestion, to my mind, is that we would run such simulations in order to study our own civilisation at different stages of development, or to see how civilisations might develop under different circumstances.
 Would these simulations even require fully conscious simulated participants in order to be useful?
 Would they need to simulate the full lives of everybody who has ever lived?
 Or would they drastically reduce the number of minds needing to be simulated by cutting out all the boring parts?
 Would there really even be anything to be learned from such simulations?

 This lack of clarity about why a posthuman civilisation would run ancestor simulations is at the heart of a lot of my issues with the argument.
 Without that understanding, we can't really say whether such a civilisation would run them or not, or how many, or what their parameters would be.
 It's just sort of assumed that they probably will because it would be a cool thing to be able to do, and some people say they would do it right now if it were possible.
-But that's an easy thing to say when you don't have to worry about the ethical concerns or the resources involved.
+But that's an easy thing to say when it's impossible, and you don't have to worry about the ethical concerns or the resources involved.

 Another type of simulation we might run are of universes with different physical laws, but as the quotes above about simplifying the simulations suggest, these would have a different set of priorities, and wouldn't really qualify as "ancestor simulations".
-But, more about physics simulations in a minute...

 ## Simulations Within Simulations